qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 GetMap request by entering the maximum width and height into the respective fields under :guilabel:`Maximums for GetMap request`.

-If one of your layers uses the Map Tip display (i.e. to show text using expressions) this will be listed inside the GetFeatureInfo output.
+If one of your layers uses the :ref:`Map Tip display <maptips>` (i.e. to show text using expressions) this will be listed inside the GetFeatureInfo output.
 If the layer uses a Value Map for one of its attributes, this information will also be shown in the GetFeatureInfo output.